 “She wanted to know… He needed to know”

-Charles Bronson does the brow-furrowing column-screwing-up-and-throwing-away honours in a movie based on the original letter, in the tale real-life hardbitten hack Francis Pharcellus Church and his self-finding quest to answer a youngster’s query about whether there really is a Santa or mummy and daddy were just very bad liars.
-Lord Leveson would take a dim view of his conclusion.
+Charles Bronson does the brow-furrowing column-screwing-up-and-throwing-away honours in a movie based on the original letter, charting the real-life tale of real-life hardbitten hack Francis Pharcellus Church and his self-finding quest to answer a youngster’s query about whether there really is a Santa or mummy and daddy were just very bad liars.
+Lord Leveson would probably take a dim view of his conclusion.

-WHERE YOU’RE LIKELY TO FIND IT: 21st December, Film 4, two hours after the film you actually wanted to see finished.
+WHERE YOU’RE LIKELY TO FIND IT: 21st December, Film 4, two hours after the film you actually wanted to see but forgot about has finished.

 The Christmas Star (1986)